Thomas-Gottwald/NLP4/READMENLP4.md

 get_abstract_by_pdf(pdf)
 ```
 This method trys to get the abstracts of a given pdf.
 Here The pdf parameter can eiter be the path to
-a local pdf file or an online link like (https://arxiv.org/pdf/xxxxxx.pdf).
+a local pdf file or an online link, like (https://arxiv.org/pdf/xxxxxx.pdf).
 The function makes a request to the scolarcy api, which then returns either the doi or the arxiv id, whichever is
 available.
 And the uses the respective get_abstract function specified above to return the abstract of the given pdf.
 ### Reference Extraction